https://johnelfick.github.io/school-science-lessons/biology/UNBiol7.html#9.1.10H not found

 Diffusion occurs when two substances flow into each other until both substances are completely mixed.

-Osmosis occurs when a semipermeable membrane separating a water and sugar solution allows only water molecules to diffuse through it and so decrease the concentration of the sugar solution.
+Osmosis occurs when a semipermeable membrane separating a water and sugar solution allows only water molecules to diffuse through it and so decrease the concentration of

 One mole of a non-electrolyte dissolved in water and made up to 22.4L of solution causes an osmotic pressure, at 0oC of 760 mm of mercury (1 atmosphere).